Skip to Content

 Add reclaimed wood to IKEA cabinet to make apothecary cabinet.

-Building Small Wood Drawers for the Upper Half of Cabinet
+Building Small Wood Drawers for the Upper Half of the Cabinet

-Because we already have some door inserts for this piece, we purchase more to create our drawers.
+Because we already have some door inserts for this piece, we purchased more to create our drawers.

 By purchasing two 2X4 sheets of 1/4″ plywood, you will have enough wood to create the illusion of small drawers.
 The 8 door fronts are 13×13, so begin by cutting 32 – 6×6 squares.
 We used a table saw to strip the plywood into the appropriate size.